JJ/raku-cmark/README.md

-# Raku Distribution Template
+# cmark

-Template for Raku modules, classes, roles, to be distributed as a single package in the ecosystem.
-Fill this README with your instructions.
+A straightforward wrapper for [commonmark library](https://github.com/commonmark/cmark)

 ## Installing

-<-- Fill your prerequisites here, how to install using zef, how to
-install from source -->
+You need to install libcommonmark first, either from source or installing libcmark-dev from repositories.

 ## Running